Informed Neutrality in Minimalist Market Design: A Case Study on a Constitutional Crisis in India

 \subsection{The Disagreement Between the Majority and Dissenting Opinions}

 All five justices declared that reservations can be granted solely on the basis of economic criteria.
-Their disagreement was mainly on the constitutionality of the exclusion of SC, ST and OBC from the scope of the EWS reservation.
-While the two dissents declared the exclusion of socially and educationally disadvantaged classes from the scope of EWS reservation to be unconstitutional, the three majority justices declared it to be constitutional, since (in their opinion) the exclusion was inevitable to be able to provide positive discrimination to groups who are not covered by earlier reservations.
+Their disagreement was mainly on the constitutionality of the exclusion of SC, ST, and OBC from the scope of the EWS reservation.
+The two dissenting justices declared the exclusion of socially and educationally disadvantaged classes from the scope of EWS reservation to be unconstitutional.
+In contrast, the three majority justices declared it to be constitutional, arguing that the exclusion was necessary to provide positive discrimination to groups not covered by earlier reservations.